Lavender Diseases

 Phytophthora species are microscopic organisms that cause disease in plants.
 Many species have been identified as the primary causes of root and crown rot of their host plants.
 Much of our research is focused on this group of microbes.

-Click here to find resources about the Best Management Practices for managing Phytophthora in ornamental plant nurseries.
+Resources about the Best Management Practices for managing Phytophthora in ornamental plant nurseries.
 Most of these management practices can be applied to control or limit the effects of Phytophthora in any system.

 Resources